How to Create a Brand Guide – With Examples

 You have spent time and money crafting the perfect logo for your business.

-Also, you want to keep it that way, whatever platform it is being used on.
+So, you’ll want to keep this visual signifier of your company the way it is, whatever platform it is being used on.

 After all, it is the symbol of your company and its most recognisable asset.
-Therefore, consistency is important.
+Therefore, consistency is essential.

-You may have a few variations, in which case you should spell out the circumstances in which each one should be used.
+You may find that you need a few variations, in which case you should spell out the circumstances in which you should use each one.